rust-lang/nomicon/src/unchecked-uninit.md

 * `ptr::write(ptr, val)` takes a `val` and moves it into the address pointed to by `ptr`.
-* `ptr::copy(src, dest, count)` copies the bits that `count` T's would occupy from src to dest. (this is equivalent to memmove -- note that the argument order is reversed!)
+* `ptr::copy(src, dest, count)` copies the bits that `count` T's would occupy from src to dest. (this is equivalent to C's memmove -- note that the argument order is reversed!)
 * `ptr::copy_nonoverlapping(src, dest, count)` does what `copy` does, but a little faster on the assumption that the two ranges of memory don't overlap.
-  (this is equivalent to memcpy -- note that the argument order is reversed!)
+  (this is equivalent to C's memcpy -- note that the argument order is reversed!)

 It should go without saying that these functions, if misused, will cause serious havoc or just straight up Undefined Behavior.
 The only things that these